 Oliver Foster, MACP, PSA, Child and Adolescent Psychotherapist

-I am a Child and Adolescent Psychotherapist who has a private practice in the centre of Exeter.
+I am a Child and Adolescent Psychotherapist who has a private practice in Exeter and Taunton.
 I offer therapeutic help and support to parents, children and adolescents in relation to a wide range of different emotional difficulties.

-I am a highly experienced psychotherapist who has worked within the field of Child and Adolescent Mental Health for over 25 years.
-I have worked in various clinic and hospital settings providing therapy to children of all ages through to young people up to 25 years of age.
+I am a very experienced Psychotherapist who has worked within the field of Child and Adolescent Mental Health for over 25 years.
+I have worked in various clinic and hospital settings providing therapy to children of all ages from infants through to young people up to 25 years of age.

 Below are common areas of difficulty for which I offer therapeutic help and support:

 - low self-esteem and lack of self-confidence